-They were never meant to survive - let alone find something worth living for.In the shadowed underbelly of the galaxy, trust is a currency few can afford.Ti’ad Davah, a fugitive with a forgotten name and Jedi past, has spent years surviving by her own rules.
-Her loyalty belongs to no one - until a failed spice deal binds her fate to Sykho Arai, a cold yet calculating Pyke enforcer with his own demons to bury.
-What begins as uneasy cooperation soon forges an unbreakable bond, tested by blood, betrayal, and the ruthless politics of the underworld.As power shifts and enemies close in, Ti’ad and Sykho must navigate the dangerous line between survival and surrender.
-Together they rise through the ranks of the criminal empire, but the deeper they go, the harder it becomes to outrun who they once were... and what they might still become.
+They were never meant to survive - let alone find something worth living for.In the shadowed underbelly of the galaxy, trust is the rarest currency of all.Ti’ad Davah is a fugitive with a buried name and a past she dares not remember.
+Once a Jedi, now a ghost, she survives by her own rules and owes loyalty to no one.
+That is, until a failed spice deal binds her fate to Sykho Arai, a cold, calculating Pyke enforcer whose ambition is matched only by the demons he keeps buried.What begins as wary cooperation hardens into an unbreakable bond, forged in blood, betrayal and the merciless politics of the criminal underworld.As power shifts and enemies close in, Ti’ad and Sykho are forced to walk the knife-edge between survival and surrender.
+Together, they rise through the ranks of a ruthless syndicate.
+But the deeper they descend, the harder it becomes to outrun who they once were… and what the galaxy may yet demand they become.

 SYKHO ARAI